rsainzlinarez/Website-Optimization/README.md

 # Marketing Website-Optimization

 This README file descibres the process and specifications used to optimze Horiseon's website.
-Some of the updates include improvement on the structure of the code, usbaility, and implementation of attributes to make it more intuitive.
+Some of the updates include improvements on the structure of the code, usbaility, and implementation of attributes to make it more intuitive.

 ![Website Screenshoot](https://user-images.githubusercontent.com/71811501/98455991-9e1e5e00-212c-11eb-9eeb-e3fc05a4ebeb.PNG)